El Tráfico: History

 The opening El Tráfico fixture of the 2020 season was scheduled for May 16, but MLS suspended all operations in March due to the COVID-19 pandemic.
 The two teams were drawn into Group F of the MLS is Back Tournament, which would be played without spectators at the ESPN Wide World of Sports Complex in Florida.
 LAFC and the Galaxy met in the second matchday on July 18, 2020, with Vela opting out of the tournament and the Galaxy's Javier Hernández injured.
 LAFC won 6–2, setting a new record for largest margin of victory in El Tráfico, with four goals from Diego Rossi; both of the Galaxy's goals had come in the first 31 minutes, from an own goal and a penalty kick.
-The most recent El Tráfico matchup took place at Banc of California Stadium on October 20, 2022, where LAFC won 3-2 in the second playoff meeting.
+On August 22, 2020, the Galaxy recorded the first El Tráfico away win with a 2–0 win and the first clean sheet at the Banc of California Stadium.
+On May 25, 2022, the Galaxy defeated LAFC 3–1 at Dignity Health Sports Park in the first ever US Open Cup El Tráfico with goals by Kévin Cabral, Javier Hernández, and Dejan Joveljic for the Galaxy and Ryan Hollingshead for LAFC.
+In their second playoff meeting at Banc of California Stadium on October 20, 2022, LAFC won 3–2.

 The Galaxy planned to host their 2023 season opener on February 25 against LAFC at the Rose Bowl, the Galaxy's former stadium from 1996 to 2002.
 It was postponed to July 4 due to heavy wind and rain in the area brought by a major winter storm.
+The Rose Bowl match had 82,110 spectators, setting a new MLS record for standalone attendance, and was split between the two teams; the Galaxy won 2–1.
 A third match against designated rivals was added to the MLS schedule in 2023; LAFC expressed interest in potentially hosting the game at either the Coliseum or SoFi Stadium in 2024.

+The 2024 match at the Rose Bowl resulted in a $100,000 fine for the Galaxy due to misconduct by their supporters, including the lighting of flares during play.
+For 2025, the games will return to the clubs' respective home stadiums due to the balanced schedule.

+On December 7, 2024, John McCarthy became the first person to win the MLS Cup with both clubs, previously winning with Los Angeles FC in 2022.

 Fan activities

-In January 2018, a mural commissioned by LAFC in Pico-Union was vandalized with the colors of the Galaxy within hours of being completed and unveiled.
-This followed an earlier incident where paint in LAFC's colors was sprayed over a Galaxy mural at Hawthorne Memorial Park and a Galaxy billboard.
+In January 2018, a mural commissioned by LAFC in Pico-Union was vandalized with the colors of the LA Galaxy within hours of being completed and unveiled.
+This followed an earlier incident where paint in LAFC's colors was sprayed over an LA Galaxy mural at Hawthorne Memorial Park and a Galaxy billboard.
 Both fanbases later defaced property during the inaugural year of the rivalry.